≡ Menu

 Supporting Hawaii since 2007

 I feel blessed to be able to call Hawaii home since 2007.
 I hold a deep reverence for the culture and strive to make a positive contribution to this community.
-Whether you are hoping to ease emotional stress, process past memories, or develop more positive communication and problem solving skills, my approach includes a variety of evidence-based techniques to help you create positive change.
+Whether you are hoping to ease emotional stress, process past memories, or develop more positive communication and problem solving skills, my approach integrates a variety of evidence-based modalities.

-I am currently offering Telehealth video sessions throughout the state of Hawaii and New York City.
+I am currently offering Telehealth video sessions in New York City and throughout Hawaii.

 My roots in community service

 While I have been in private practice since 2011, my path to this work began far earlier.
-I pursued an undergraduate degree in Psychology and Photography at the University of South Carolina, followed by a Master’s degree in Social Work from Tulane University in New Orleans a few years later.
-I am currently a candidate for a PhD in Depth Psychology with an emphasis on Integrative Therapies and Healing Practices from Pacifica Graduate Institute.
+I pursued an undergraduate degree in Psychology and Photography at the University of South Carolina, followed by a Master’s degree in Social Work from Tulane University in New Orleans a few years later, and I am currently working towards a PhD in Depth Psychology with an emphasis in Integrative Therapies and Healing Practices from Pacifica Graduate Institute.

 How hurricane Katrina changed my life

-In 2005, while I was attending Tulane University and working on my Master’s thesis with Tibetan refugees in Northern India, the arrival of Hurricane Katrina brought the loss of my home and belongings as well as new clarity in my life work.
+In 2005, while I was attending Tulane University and working on my Master’s thesis with the Tibetan refugee community in Dharamshala, India, the arrival of Hurricane Katrina brought the loss of my home and belongings as well as new clarity in my life work.
 This was the first time I had ever experienced real personal loss, and I was awed by the genuine concern and compassion shown by the Tibetan community despite the severity of their own circumstances.
 It was this demonstration of warmth, selflessness and loving kindness that impacted me most.…and it was contagious.

 The teachings of Tibet

-Hawaii counselling services with Catherine SmithWhile in India directly after the hurricane, before returning to New Orleans, I found myself with a rare window between worlds, hearing profound stories of loss and suffering from our Tibetan friends and witnessing their resilience, while also considering what my role would be to help ease the suffering in my own community.
-Perhaps the most important part of my work with the Tibetan refugees was my introduction to the meditation and mind training that have allowed such extraordinary resilience in the face of tremendous loss.
+Hawaii counselling services with Catherine SmithWhile in India, immediatley after hurricane Katrina and before returning to New Orleans, I found myself in a rare liminal space—a window between worlds.
+During this time I listened to profound stories of loss and suffering from our Tibetan friends and witnessed their resilience—while also considering what my role would be to help ease the suffering within my own community.

 Still learning